DigitaleDeltaOrg/dd-eco-api-specs/README.md

-# Digital Delta Eco API definitions.
+# Digital Delta Eco API specification.
 Defines specifications for retrieving measurements and discovery of query parameters, specified in [RAML](https://raml.org).
 This is a specialized version of the Digital Delta API, focusing on ecological data.